Chapter 15.18

 a.
 Before the repair, reconstruction, or repair is started, or

 b.
 If the structure has been damaged, and is being restored, before the damage occurred.
-Work done on structures to comply with existing health, sanitary, or safety codes or to structures identified as historic places shall not be included in the fifty percent.
+Work done on structures to correct existing violations of health, sanitary, or safety code specifications that have been identified by the local code enforcement official and that are the minimum necessary to assure safe living conditions, or to structures identified as historic places, shall not be included in the fifty percent;

 15.18.190 Encroachments.

-The cumulative effect of any proposed development, where combined with all other existing and anticipated development, shall not increase the water surface elevation of the base flood more than one point.
+In areas with BFEs (but a regulatory floodway has not been designated), no new construction, substantial improvements, or other development (including fill) shall be permitted within zones A1-30 and AE on the community’s FIRM, unless it is demonstrated that the cumulative effect of any proposed development, where combined with all other existing and anticipated development, shall not increase the water surface elevation of the base flood more than one point.
 (Ord.
+2024-01, 5-14-24; Ord.
 1989-05 § 5.4)